buildpacks/docs/content/docs/for-buildpack-authors/how-to/write-buildpacks/specify-env.md

 <!--more-->

-When `clear-env` is not set to `true`, the `lifecycle` MUST set user-provided environment variables in the environment of `/bin/detect` or `/bin/build` such that:

-* For layer path environment variables, user-provided values are prepended before any existing values and are delimited by the OS path list separator.
-* For all other environment variables, user-provided values override any existing values.
-* The environment variable prefix `CNB_` is reserved.
-It MUST NOT be used for environment variables that are not defined in this specification or approved extensions.

 ### Preparing the environment at build time

 When the `lifecycle` runs each buildpack, it first tears down any environment variables defined on the `build-time` base image of the environment.
 It only allows a [specific set](https://github.com/buildpacks/lifecycle/blob/a43d5993a4f2cc23c44b6480ba2ab09fe81d57ed/env/build.go#L9-L19) of pre-configured environment variables through.